Marcel Țenter

-Marcel Dan Țenter (born July 26, 1969) is a Romanian basketball coach, currently for U Cluj, and a former professional basketball player.
+Marcel Dan Țenter (born July 26, 1969) is a former Romanian basketball coach and a former professional basketball player.

 Basketball career

 Coach

-Țenter began his coaching career as Assistant Coach in CS U-Cluj-Napoca near The American coach, Tab Baldwin.
+Țenter began his coaching career as Assistant Coach in U-Mobitelco Cluj-Napoca near The American coach, Tab Baldwin.
 He won the Romanian championship as Head Coach with the team in 2010/11 season.

 On June 7, 2012, Țenter signed with a team of Gaz Metan Mediaș for two years, the team playing in the Romanian Basketball League and the EuroChallenge.
 He won Romanian Cup in season 2012–2013.
 Since 2013 he is head coach also at the national man team of Romania..
 On 29 May he signed for Alba Fehérvár with 1+1 year deal.